Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Estimation

 The estimators obtained via composite likelihood-based inference are asymptotically unbiased but not asymptotically efficient \citep{varin2011overview,padoan2010likelihood}.
-A key to resolve this issue is the choice of the likelihood-weights $\{p_{ts}\}$ that minimize the total amount of variation of the asymptotic variance \citep[][Section 2.3]{heyde2008quasi}. \citet{padoan2010likelihood} proposed the $0/1$ likelihood-weights where a threshold $\delta>0$ is introduced.
+A key to resolve this issue is the choice of the likelihood-weights $\{p_{ts}\}$ that minimize the total amount of variation of the asymptotic variance \citep[][Section 2.3]{heyde2008quasi}. {In theory, the weights of composite likelihood inference are to increase the efficiency of parameter estimation (i.e., asymptotic relative efficiency ARE).
+Intuitively, it is to put more weights on the more correlated pairs is the \textit{golden rule}.
+There have been two prevailing methods to specify the weights: \citet{padoan2010likelihood} proposed the $0/1$ likelihood-weights where a threshold $\delta>0$ is introduced.
 If $||\bm{X}_t-\bm{X}_s||>\delta$, then $p_{ts}=0$, otherwise, $p_{ts}=1$ (not scaled).
 This method is computationally-feasible because many pairs are excluded from computation. \citet{bai2012joint} and \citet{bevilacqua2012estimating} further propose adaptive weights which rely on the analytic expression of the Fisher information of estimators.
+The first one provides a computationally feasible method but sacrifices efficiency.
+The latter method usually provides the best efficiency by giving smooth weights, however, in our case, it is non-trial to obtained since the close form of the Fisher information cannot be easily obtained due to the presence of hypergeometric function of matrix argument. }

 To combine the two ideas above, we propose a novel \textit{smooth} likelihood-weight function which is simple and computationally-fast for the practitioners but produces relatively efficient estimators.
 The proposed likelihood-weights are $p_{ts}\propto\exp(-||\bm{X}_t-\bm{X}_s||/\lambda)\times u_{ts}$.
 The variable $u_{ts}\in\{0,1\}$ is pre-specified: among all $u_{ts}$, we randomly select $\floor*{u\times T(T-1)/2}$ pairs which have $u_{ts}=1$, where $u\in (0,1)$; the rest pairs have $u_{ts}=0$.
 This likelihood-weight function has two tuning parameters. $\lambda>0$ controls the decay rate of the likelihood-weight.
-That is, a smaller $\lambda$ leads to more homogeneous non-zero likelihood-weights (See Figure \ref{fig:exp}). $u\in (0,1)$ controls the computational cost and reduces the pairs to be evaluated from $T(T-1)/2$ to $u\times T(T-1)/2$.
+That is, a smaller $\lambda$ leads to more homogeneous non-zero likelihood-weights (See Figure \ref{fig:exp}). {More importantly, for any $\lambda$, the pairs of observations that are irrelevant apart in auxiliary information are smoothly down-weighed, which is preferred as outlined in \citet{bevilacqua2012estimating} .} $u\in (0,1)$ controls the computational cost and reduces the pairs to be evaluated from $T(T-1)/2$ to $u\times T(T-1)/2$.
 In the numerical studies, we will investigate the roles of the two tuning parameters on parameter estimation and classification accuracy.